-Only in 2016., eMarketer has predicted that there is 4.3 billion mobile phone users worldwide, representing the 58,7% of the global population.
+Only in 2016., eMarketer predicted that there are 4.3 billion mobile phone users worldwide, representing the 58,7% of the global population.
 That number will grow convincingly by 2020, to 4.78 billion users.
 By 2020, the share of smartphone users will reach 87.1% in North America and 82.7% in Western Europe.
 Translating these numbers in real life- in 2016. nearly 80% of all social media time was spent on mobile devices.

 Instagram is cementing its place at the summit of social networks.
 Earlier this year, they published stories, and recently uncovered shoppable photo tags.
 This allows users to purchase products via Instagram and at the same time they don’t have to interrupt scrolling with a browser window.
-The principle is simple: The retailers tag products in their photos, which are hidden behind a “Tap to view products” button.
+The principle is simple: The retailer’s tag products in their photos, which are hidden behind a “Tap to view products” button.
 After selecting the product which they want to purchase, users can see an in-app details page, with a specific product’s price, description, photo gallery and “Shop Now” button to buy it on the web.

-This way of browsing and ordering products is very simple and user-friendly, especially for customers who primarily use smartphones for shopping or users that are mainly oriented and tend to use smartphones as a device from which you usually access the Internet.
+This way of browsing and ordering products is very simple and user-friendly, especially for customers who primarily use smartphones for shopping or users that are mainly oriented and tend to use smartphones as a device from which they usually access the Internet.

 When we are on the topic of growth rates of use of mobile technology it is not surprising that the new forms of information display are emerging.
 One of them is a storytelling form on Facebook called Canvas.
 According to Facebook, Canvas was built to bring content to life in a fast-loading and seamless experience on mobile platforms (Android, iOS).
 It is based on the same technology which is used to display photos and videos, but canvas does it much faster (even 10 times faster) than on the typical mobile web.

 Even so, that is not the most significant feature of this novelty.
 Canvas is specially designed for storytelling and emphasis is placed on the visual impression of the content.
-The user has the ability to use various types of interactive content such as videos, photos and different call to action buttons.
+The user has the ability to use various types of interactive content such as videos, photos and different call-to-action buttons.
 All these elements when combined together bring the content to its life and leaves a much different impression than the standard display mode.